redux-orm/redux-orm/standalone-docs/basics/Fields.md

 ---
 id: fields
-title: Fields
+title: Relational Fields
-sidebar_label: Fields
+sidebar_label: Relational Fields
 hide_title: true
 ---

-# Fields
+# Relational Fields

 Our goal is to have each model instance be stored exactly once, and we want to retrieve related model instances easily.